hisschemoller/euclidean-pattern-generator/README.md

 Use the slider or text input to change the playback speed.
 This is measured in Beats Per Minute (BPM).

 ## All Notes Off
 When editing patterns while they play, you will occasionally experience 'hanging notes'.
 This happens when a Note On message is sent to start a note, but no corresponding Note Off message is sent later to stop the note.
-Especially when you use a sustained sound, you will hear it continue indefinetely.
+Especially when you use a sustained sound, you will hear it continue indefinitely.
 Even when you stop playback.

 This button sends an 'All Notes Off' MIDI message (CC #123) to all MIDI channels.
 Most applications and machines that receive MIDI will respond correctly and stop all playing notes.